This is my family’s story in photos.

 … and during holidays, rich in family tradition.

 We’re also pretty good about documenting big milestones.

 Sometimes I’m there for really big moments for my clients.
 I’ve photographed weddings, baptisms and birthdays.
 The three births I have photographed changed me profoundly, each in their own way.

 Most of the time I’m called in for a date on the calendar with no special markings.
-If you think about it, its these days made of so-called ordinary moments lumped together that make up our life.
-Sometimes we stop and record it with a phone and post it to IG.
+If you think about it, its these very days made of so-called ordinary moments lumped together that make up our lives.
+Sometimes we stop and record it with a phone and post on social media.
 But mostly, these days come and go.

 They are full of magic: the ordinary days you spend together.
 Sometimes a habit or ritual is so usual that you won’t really notice it until it’s gone, tossed to the side and outgrown, replaced by something new.

 Childhood is still happening!
 Something unique and special is happening right now.
 During all seasons of the year and during all seasons of childhood, I’m still photographing life with our tween.
 Don’t wait for the time to be “right” to have photos taken… do it now.
 Now is just right.

 …and it happens everywhere.
 In the most familiar places.